AACOMAS Traffic Guidelines

 - Those accepted between November 15 and January 14 will have 30 days.

-- Those accepted after May 15 may be asked for an immediate deposit.
+- Those accepted on or after May 1 may be asked for an immediate deposit.

 Starting April 1, osteopathic medical colleges are asked to report to AACOMAS the names and identification of candidates who have paid a deposit, hold a position at an osteopathic medical college entering class or both.